DFE-Digital/curriculum-materials/README.md

 ## Running the application

-The application is a standard [Ruby on Rails](https://www.rubyonrails.org/) application requiring no special stesp to set up.
+The application is a standard [Ruby on Rails](https://www.rubyonrails.org/) application requiring no special steps to set up.

 ### Locally